This period covers the time where the business school became a college whose main thrust is in commerce.

 Please click/tap the appropriate link to help you in your navigation of our services

-Applicant Student Faculty Member or Employee Researcher or Extensionist Alumni Campus Life Institutional Accreditation Back to Homepage
+Applicant Student Faculty Member or Employee Researcher or Extensionist Alumni Campus Life Sustainable Development Goals Back to Homepage